Groovyandrea/Groovyandrea/README.md

 - 👋 Hi, I’m @Groovyandrea

-- 👀 I’m interested in security
+- 👀 I’m interested in learning about all of this
 - 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding & security
 - 📫 How to reach me deadinsidebeaman420@gmail.com

 <!---